 McKenzie turns her attention to Teen Two, the one who hit Mickey with a rock.
 His fresh cut runs from his forehead, down his nose, across his lips to his chin.

 I pick up One with one hand, Two with the other, “Get lost before I change my mind and toss you both in the ocean five miles out.
-Bleeding like that, sure to meet some cool sharks.
+Bleeding like that, sure to meet hungry sharks.
 I have your IDs, photo of the truck and the license plate.
 Show up again, things will be much worse.
 If cops show up, you tried to kill one of my children, I took exception, particularly when you threatened me and another of my kids on my property.”

 Two can’t talk, One says, mumbles actually, “My license…” he holds out his hand.